-One of our premier outdoor venues had an opportunity a few years ago but they opted for Gilberto Gil instead, and most recently his asking price was too high for another supportive venue.
+More recently Djavan’s asking price was too high for another supportive venue.
 Not unusual, that’s just business.

 With a track record like that, you’d think I’d be frustrated.
 But the truth is that with Djavan, none of that matters.

-Because when it come to the magic of Brazilian MPB, few can come close to the sheer joy I feel whenever I hear one of his songs.
+Because when it comes to the magic of Brazilian MPB, few can come close to the sheer joy I feel whenever I hear one of his songs.

-To my way of thinking, this musical macumba applies to a select few of Brazil’s star performers – and its generational, belonging to those singer/songwriters that have purposefully defined Brazilian pop for the last 30 years.
+To my way of thinking, this musical macumba applies to a select few of Brazil’s star performers.
+And it’s generational.
+It belongs to those singer/songwriters that have purposefully defined Brazilian pop for the last 30 years.

 Who’s doing that today?
 Well, that’s another story.

-Instead, he’s in the same camp as John Legend, able to move through a myriad of styles and song forms – in English or Portuguese – with ease.
-You can bet Legend knows this, and loves it.
+Instead, he’s in the same camp as John Legend, Will Downing, or Luca Giaco.
+Djavan moves through a myriad of styles and song forms – in English or Portuguese – with ease.

-Djavan’s talent elevates the creativity of those around him, inspiring ‘moments’ that have a seemingly eternal half-life.
+Djavan’s talent elevates the creativity of those around him.
+Inspiring ‘musical moments’ that have a seemingly eternal half-life.